Indonesia tsunami: Death toll hits 168, hundreds more injured

 READ: Wave crashes into pop band Seventeen's concert

-Anak Krakatoa is a small volcanic island that emerged from the ocean half a century after Krakatoa's deadly 1883 eruption.
+Anak Krakatau is a small volcanic island that emerged from the ocean half a century after Krakatoa's deadly 1883 eruption.

-Anak Krakatoa is one of 127 active volcanoes which run the length of the archipelago.
+Anak Krakatau is one of 127 active volcanoes which run the length of the archipelago.

 Photographer Oystein Lund Andersen said he captured an image photo of the volcano erupting, just before the huge waves hit the beach he was at.